The construction of your LOGHOME begins in our Rotorua yard, where logs of Douglas Fir or Lawson Cypress are cut to size.

 The sapwood of the receiving notch is removed to minimize shrinkage as most shrinkage occurs within the sapwood.
 The receiving notch, which is on top of the log, is cut on a 45° angle; this ensures the notch stays tight.
 In addition, the upper log is perfectly scribed to the log below (please see slideshow at bottom of page).
 The log profile is self-draining and the lateral groove is sealed with a continuous bitumised foam gasket for insulation assistance.
 Interior joints can be hand-hewed and dove-tailed.

 Once the house is completed the log work is cleaned with a mildacide if necessary.
-The log work is then coated with the recommended paint system (Timbakote - following exactly the manufacturer's instructions).
+The log work is then coated with the recommended paint system (Timbakote or CD 50 - following exactly the manufacturer's instructions).

 The building should be re-coated every five to seven years.
 The recommended wood protectant envelops the log work, providing water repellence, ultra-violet protection and importantly allows the wood to breathe.
 In addition, the house should be cleaned annually with a mildacide before re-coating.

-Included in our log protection plan are large eaves and veranda's incorporated into the design.
-A well designed roof system will protect any timber from the elements and there will be no decay in the logs.
+Included in our log protection plan are large eaves and veranda’s incorporated into the design and a well-designed roof system will protect any timber from the elements.

 Logs have a unique cell construction which enables insulation and helps to make them weatherproof.
 The bottom log is seated on a radiata gauged bottom plate treated to H3.2 with a 0/6mm Colour Steel base flashing to prevent water ingress and immersion.

-New Zealand LOGHOMES are warm in winter and cool in the summer.
+New Zealand Log Homes are warm in winter and cool in summer, being assisted by the log thermal mass.

 The logs used in our homes will continue to shrink over time.
 Most shrinkage occurs over the first five years as the moisture content adjusts to the ambient humidity, the logs are compressed by the weight of the total building, as the wood is seasonally heated and cooled.